Contact our corporate or local offices directly.

 This section discusses the various scenarios where you need to edit Pad or Via templates.

 There will be times when you want to apply a different template to existing Pads or Vias (perhaps you're reducing the number of different Vias used in a design).
 In this situation, use the Pad & Via Templates mode of the PCB panel to locate and select the Pads/Via you want to change.
 Selected Pad(s) or Via(s) can then be edited to use a different template in the Properties panel by choosing the required template in the Template dropdown.

 It is not possible to edit the properties of Pads/Vias using a template from a file-based template library, if it was it would mean that the local instance would no longer match the referenced library template.
 To edit a Pad or Via that references a library template, the template must be unlinked.

 If required, a library template can be added to the local library.
-This can be done by right-clicking on the template name and selecting Add to Internal Library from the context menu, or by dragging the template from the panel’s Pad/Via Library region and dropping it in a blank area in the Local Pad & Via Library region.
+This can be done by right-clicking on the template name and selecting Add to Internal Library from the context menu, or by dragging the template from the panel’s Pad/Via library section and dropping it in a blank area the Local Pad & Via Library section.
 Unused Pad/Via library templates can be removed from the local library by clicking the Removed Unused Pad/Via button.